A Conversation with William Arnold

 What about Adeline Ravoux, who is such a crucial figure in the story?
 You mention that you were in contact with some of her descendants.
 Was that a complete dead end?

 Adeline had no children and neither did her younger sister Germaine.
 But there was a third sister, Olga, who was born two years after Vincent's death and after the family had left Auvers.
 She did have children and her descendants have some of Adeline's letters from the Auvers period, but nothing that pertains to Van Gogh.
-That information came to me, by the way, from a researcher in England, via the website.
+That information came to me, by the way, from a researcher in England who tracked it down after seeing the "wish list" on the website.
 So you see?
-Putting out that "wish list" was not just an empty gesture.
+Putting it there was not just an empty gesture.

 Let’s move on to your memoir of growing up in France in the 1950s.
 This is basically a nostalgia piece, right?
 Why did decide to throw it in?